In the childhood memories of every great cook, there's a warm stove, a simmering pot and a mom

 Mommy helped add the filling and put a strawberry on top.

-Um finally I can have the spatula.
+Um and finally I can have the spatula.
 YÜMMY!

 That looks great Carson. (and Tina)